 - everyone stand up and mingle to greet one another

-Check out these morning meeting greeting cards for more engaging greetings to use.
+Check out these morning meeting greeting cards for a collection of engaging greetings to use.

 In a morning meeting, sharing is different than the Show-and-Tell of the past.
 It is designed to be more of a give-and-take conversation between the child sharing and the rest of the class.
 Questions and comments come from the audience, building conversational skills and perspective taking.
 All children have the opportunity to share each week.
 (The book goes into detail about the rationale for sharing and how to introduce and organize the sharing routine.)

-Often sharing is open-ended – students share some interesting news, something interesting they have seen recently, or a fun activity they have participated in.
+Often sharing is open-ended – students share some interesting news, something unique they have seen recently, or a fun activity they have participated in.